DeniseBischof/workshop_three/17_threejs_workshop/script_07.md

 Nice!
 Now we have a floor plane and the point light is casting a shadow onto it.
 That is why we had to add define which mesh casts or receives shadows earlier.
 Additionally, we allowed shadows in the beginning with ```renderer.shadowMap.enabled = true;```.

 So at the moment we can see the edge of our plane.
 Sometimes you might want to see it, but let's go with a soft transition to the background color to bring the focus to our object.
-We can do this by adding.
+We can do this by adding [fog](https://threejs.org/docs/index.html#api/en/scenes/FogExp2).
 Add the following line to our //SCENE tag:

 ```js
 // SCENE